simp/simp-doc/docs/user_guide/User_Management/LDAP.rst

    around 10000.

 ..
 WARNING::
-   The initial password set for a user must confform to the password policy or the user will not be able to login and change his/her password, even though the password reset has been enabled by ``pwdReset: TRUE``.
+   The initial password set for a user must conform to the password policy or the user will not be able to login and change his/her password, even though the password reset has been enabled by ``pwdReset: TRUE``.